Menopause and women's health

 Menopause marks a significant hormonal shift in a woman's life, leading to a decrease in estrogen levels.
 This decline can result in various challenges, including a higher risk of osteoporosis, heart disease, and loss of muscle mass (AHA, 2023).
 However, engaging in regular strength training can mitigate these effects and promote overall well-being.

 Menopause can bring about significant changes in a woman’s body, but it's essential to recognize that this phase of life doesn't mean you need to slow down or fear new exercises.
-In fact, it's the perfect time to embrace the benefits of strength training, which can become a powerful tool that helps you maintain bone health, keep your heart strong, and contribute to an active and fulfilling life.
+In fact, it's the perfect time to embrace the benefits of exercise for menopause.
+Exercise can become a powerful tool that helps you maintain bone health, keeps your heart strong, and contributes to an active and fulfilling life.